Gradient-Aerospace/Dimensions.jl/readme.md

 # Dimensions.jl

-This Julia package provides an interfacing for defining a type's "dimensions".
+This Julia package provides an interface for defining a type's "dimensions".
 E.g., a vector with 3 elements (which might be a position in 3D Cartesian space) would have 3 dimensions, the "x", "y", and "z" parts.
 Essentially, every scalar making up a type could be a dimension of that type.

 (This is notably different use of the word "dimension" from Julia's "array dimensions".
 A 3-element vector is made of up 3 scalars and hence has three independent dimensions in the nomenclature here, even though the Vector type is a "1D array".)